darek-giza/spring-cloud/README.md

 Eureka server should start on http://localhost:8761/ - here you can check if all services are running correctly.

-To create a new user you should make a request to this enpoint: http://172.20.0.3:8085/user
+To add a new user you should make a POST request to the endpoint <br>
+(with the correct ipAddr - check it in eureka server) <br>
+e.g. <br>
+http://172.20.0.3:8085/user

 with this Request body: